LaWebcapsule/directus9/docs/reference/items.md

 ## The Item Object

 Items don't have a predefined schema.
-The format depends completely on how you configured your collections and fields in Directus.
+The format depends completely on how you configured your collections and fields in Directus9.
 For the sake of documentation, we'll use a fictional articles collection with the following fields: `id`, `status`, `title`, `body`, `featured_image`, and `author`.

 ::: tip Relational Data